Luna al-Shibl

-Luna al-Shibl (1975 – 5 July 2024; لونا الشبل) (Note: Also spelled "لونة الشبل") was a Syrian journalist and political adviser who served as a special adviser to former Syrian President Bashar al-Assad.
+Luna al-Shibl (1 September 1975 – 5 July 2024; لونا الشبل) (Note: Also spelled "لونة الشبل") was a Syrian journalist and political adviser who served as a special adviser to former Syrian President Bashar al-Assad.
 She was known for her influential role within the Syrian government under the Ba'athist regime and her close association with the president.
 Al-Shibl died in July 2024 following a car accident under circumstances that prompted widespread speculation.

 Early life and education

-Al-Shibl was born in 1975 in Ira, Suwayda Governorate, Syria, into a Druze family.
+Al-Shibl was born on 1 September 1975 in Ira, Suwayda Governorate, Syria, into a Druze family.
 She studied at the Faculty of Arts at Damascus University, where she obtained a bachelor's degree in French language, followed by a diploma in interpretation, and later pursued postgraduate studies, earning a master's degree in journalism and media.

 Career

 Journalism

 Al-Shibl started her career in the Syrian state television.
 In 2003, she joined Al Jazeera, the Qatari state-owned news network, where she worked as a presenter and reporter.
 She gained prominence through her program Lilnisaa Faqat (للنساء فقط) and covered significant events.
 In May 2010, she resigned from Al Jazeera and returned to Syria, where she briefly worked for Syrian state television.